Mountain Gate Building Instructions

 Remove the plastic and take a look at your texture.
 You can make other textures as well.

-On the top right photo, I gently ran my fingers across the spackle to make gentle waves.
-On the bottom right photo, I didn't dry the spackle at all.
+On the first small photo, I gently ran my fingers across the spackle to make gentle waves.
+On the second small photo, I didn't dry the spackle at all.
 Instead I just dipped my fingers into the wet spackle and swirled it around.

 Now that I've done the trial run I'm ready for the real thing.
 Remove the bridge front, walkway and the back rock face (pieces "A" and "B").

 Wet the surface of the wood and spread 1/8" thick coating of spackle over the surface and smooth it out with a wide scraper.

 Dry the surface with a hair dryer for about 30 seconds, or until you can touch the spackle without getting goo all over your fingers.
 It should be barely dry on top but still soft underneath.

 Push the bridge front down into the spackle.
 Then remove the bridge front.
 This will leave a depression in the spackle so your bridge will fit after the spackle is dry.

 Cover it with plastic and drum your fingers across the surface.